Gas Transfer Rates and Calculations on Carbon and Electron Balance

 \[ C_{Met} = N(t) Y_{Met/Bm}\]

 with \( N(t)\) as the biomass and \(Y_{Met/Bm}\) the metabolite-biomass yield in mmol/gDW.
 Products that are produced at a constant rate will display a linear relationship in a plot of the product versus the Biomass with slope \(Y_{Met/Bm}\).
 The production rates are \(R_{Met} = Y_{Met/Bm} \cdot \mu\), the product of yield and the growth rate.
+Of interest is also the conversion of the absolute biomass associated rate into a C-molar rate by multiplication with the carbon content:

 The product concentrations are estimated based on the individual metabolite-biomass yields from the linear relationship.